visit-dav/visit/src/doc/tutorials/MRI.rst

 Plotting areas of interest
 --------------------------

 First, we'll add a Pseudocolor plot and isoloate the visualization to an area that we're interseted in.
-In this case, it's a brain located within the dataset.
+In this case, it's a human brain located within the dataset.

 Create a Pseudocolor plot
 ~~~~~~~~~~~~~~~~~~~~~~~~~